acusti/onscrolling/README.md

 ## Compatibility

 Out of the box, onscrolling uses `requestAnimationFrame`, which is [only available in IE10+][raf-caniuse].
-For older browsers, your scroll watchers simply won?t run.
+For older browsers, your scroll watchers simply won’t run.
 To add compatibility for those browsers, just include a [requestAnimationFrame polyfill][raf-polyfill].

 ## Tests